MatisseBE/vatglasses-converter/readme.md

 **Attention**

 A) Convert for all hemispheres NESW (North, East, South, West).
 Currently, only coordinates that are in the NE hemisphere are converted.
 Perform as many find and replaces as neccessary.
+Add a minus sign in the replace function for S and W.

 B) Check if the delimiter between two hemispheres is correct in the REGEX.
 Here ':' is used (character before "E").
 Adapt if neccesarry and/or perform as many find and replaces as neccessary.
 ```